Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 hid-sp18-420

-Amazon Web Service (AWS) is the cloud computing platform provided by Amazon.
-To access any AWS service, one needs to create an account with AWS.
-Account created in AWS can be a free account or the regular account.
+Amazon Web Service (AWS) is a cloud computing platform provided by Amazon.
+To access any AWS service, it is mandatory to create an account with AWS.
+This account can be a free account or a regular account depending upon the service usage.
 AWS free tier provides 12 months of introductory period to use AWS services for free with some limitations on usage.

 ## Steps to create new account